mrnosilrub/Scrap-Yard-Sites/assets/README.md

 # Assets
-Place hero.jpg in this folder.
+Place `hero.jpg` in this folder.
+Optionally add a `thumbnail.jpg` for previews.